ibm-cloud-architecture/refarch-eda/docs/methodology/readme.md

 In this article we are presenting an end to end set of activities to run a successful Minimum Viable Product for an even-driven solution using cloud native microservices and event backbone as the core technology approach.

 The discovery and analysis of the MVP scope starts with an [event storming workshop](#event-storming-workshop) where designer, architect work hand to hand with business users and domain subject matter experts.
-From the different outcomes of the workshop, the development team starts to outline components, microservices, business entities life cycle, etc... in a short [design iteration]().
-The scope is well define Epics, Hill and user stories defined, at least for the first iterations, and the MVP can start.
+From the different outcomes of the workshop, the development team starts to outline components, microservices, business entity life cycle, etc... in a short [design iteration](#design-iteration).
+The scope is well defined Epics, Hill and user stories defined, at least for the first iterations, and the MVP can start.

 ## Event Storming workshop